 Premier events are the highest level of competition for Fantasy Flight Games tournaments.
 At this top level of tournaments, players are expected to have a moderate amount of experience.
-Players should be familiar with not only the game rules, but also the Rules Reference and tournament regulations.
+Players should be familiar with not only the game rules, but also the most recent FAQ and tournament regulations.
 The focus is on a competitive and fair environment.

-This and other supported documents for Legend of the Five Rings: The Card Game can be accessed from the game's page:
+This and other supported documents for the A Game of Thrones: The Card Game can be accessed from the game's page: